The Ultimate Guide To Summer Internships

 You’ll also need to tailor your CV to the standards of the country.
 For example, the expected length of an application can differ greatly between countries, as can the expected amount of personal detail included.
 This type of internship is less likely to be paid and it is commonly recommended to set aside extra funds in case of any additional costs during your time there.
 However, they can also be incredibly rewarding so it is definitely worth researching if you have an interest in travelling.

-Here is a list of some of the popular destinations and the trades they are most well-known for:
+Here is a list of some of the popular internship abroad destinations and trades they’re known for:

 • Europe is great for politics, international relations and diplomacy, particularly France, Belgium and Switzerland